 What are we doing here, Maureen?
-Well, during these nine months we've been here, it has become increasingly obvious to us that most of the 54 million Italians do not know the reality of Christ living within them -- even though they've all been baptized as "Christians."
+Well, during the nine months we've been here, it has become increasingly obvious to us that most of the 59 million Italians do not know the reality of Christ living within them -- even though the large majority of them have beem baptized as "Christians."

 The Tridentine Decrees -- issued in 1547 and never abrogated -- say rather forcefully: "If anyone shall say that justifying faith is nothing but confidence in the divine mercy remitting sin on account of Christ, or that this faith is the sole thing by which we are justified: let him be accursed."
 Well, Maureen, that's what we're doing here -- being accursed.
-Our Lord has led us here to proclaim quite simply that our hope for forgiveness of sins and life eternal is built on nothing less (or more) than Jesus' blood and righteousness!
+Our Lord has led us here to proclaim quite simply that our hope for the forgiveness of sins and eternal life is built on nothing less (or more) than Jesus' blood and righteousness!
+(In the words of Edward Mote's classic hymn)

 To be sure, there are signs of ferment within the Catholic church, and many people are hoping that there will be a real revival within it.
 One of the movements receiving the most attention outside Italy has been the charismatic movement.
 Recently, however, American Catholic bishops warned of dangers inherent in this revival: "divergence from the official Church, the danger of fundamentalism," according to one Associated Press release from Rome.
 It appears that far from changing the fundamental character of the Catholic church, the charismatics have simply been accommodated by the church.
 The people go on kissing the toe of the huge bronze statue of St. Peter in Rome.
-They go on walking through the the Holy Door in St. Peter's basilica, hoping to thereby receive forgiveness of sins.
+They go on walking through the Holy Door in St. Peter's basilica, hoping to thereby receive forgiveness of sins.
 They go on lighting the candles in front of the statues of saints.